swasnik/summer_python/README.md

 * Ready visualisation of the process of model construction through flow-diagrams of inter-compartmental flows
 * Accessibility of modelling code and model construction to epidemiologists, policy-makers, clinicians, etc. who do not have an extensive background in mathematical modelling
+* Future extensibility to a broader range of capabilities as our group implements further elaboration of the modelling platform